PaeserBastelstube/AhoyDTU4RPi/README.md

 * Collect data from one or more hoymiles microinverters and display it on an NGINX web service
 * Permanent storage of the operating data of all inverters in a Volkszaehler-Smart-Meter instance (https://github.com/volkszaehler/volkszaehler.org), as well as the individual evaluation of this data.
 * Alternative, you can configure InfluxDB 2.x Dashboard for a photovoltaic system
-* As an additional feature, it is planned to reduce zero feed-in during battery operation.
-This requires a corresponding sensor on the electricity meter.
+* As an additional feature, it is planned to implement zero feed-in in battery operation.
+A corresponding sensor on the electricity meter is required for this.
 ---
 Seit Anfang 2024 konzentriert sich die Wartung von ahoy (lumapu) auf die Programmierung von ESP-Mikrocontrollern.
 Die Entwicklung für Raspberry-PI-Controller wurde leider eingestellt.
 In diesem Projekt wird die Entwicklung der AhoyDTU für Raspberry-PI-Controller unabhängig fortgesetzt.
 Zu diesem Zweck wurde die ahoy (lumapu) Version v0.8.155 kopiert und für die Nutzung auf einem Linux-System mit NGINX-WebServices angepasst.